lgreenberg23/hang_man/README.md

 Welcome to Hangman!
 The objective of the game is to guess the letters of a given word before your hangman is completely drawn out.
 A new limb is added for each incorrect guess.

+How to run it on your computer:

+In your terminal, navigate into the bin folder of 'hangman', and then type "ruby run.rb" to start the game.

+This includes all of the other files that each class depends on, as well as access to the modules that are inherited by the Game class.
+The game begins through the 'run.rb' file, and is mostly played out through the 'game.rb' file.

 How it works:

 The way this works is that through the run.rb file, the user is prompted for their name, which then creates a new User object.
 Once the user is created a game is instantiated for that specific user, so that the game can add to the user's wins or losses.